hbk91/2021StudyNotes/AI_Prompt_Engineering.md

 | **Query Responses**      | Handling nuanced, open-ended queries.                        | N/A                                                 | LLM is better for complex natural language queries.        |
 | **Automations**          | Suggesting approaches for automation.                        | Writing and testing automation scripts.             | Automations need actual code execution by Coder.          |

+---

+## **Some Useful Tricks:**

+- When uploading a PDF: Say, "**Extract** this document to plain text, and then read it."
+Instead of, simply saying "Read the document".
+Adding extract upfront works better.

 ## **AI Applications**

 ### Agent AI: Simulate a Panel of Experts to decide on a topic